demirantay/notebook/syllabus-compsci.md

 - [ ] Level 6: Clone a basic search engine like google or duckduckgo, it is a good problem to solve.
 - [ ] Level 7: Clone a mini core duolingo before building your own lingo app

 > After this point start focusing on your own product, you can try trial products such as hobio before commiting to something big.
+Watch and read all of Y combinators lessons.

 <br>
 <Br>